serginator/multibootusb/README.md

 You could have persistence for other distros too with other partitions, but I'm only interested in having kali tools up-to-date.

 For System Rescue CD, modify `boot/grub/grub.cfg` and in System Rescue entry, change img_label=`MY_USB` with the label of your FAT32 partition holding the isos

+grub.cfg can be watched in [this gist](https://gist.github.com/serginator/cd53e2703cc04f22341e), I don't know which one will be more updated.